 Working assumptions involve just about everything that occurs in the workplace.
-How a specific task is to be carried out, and interaction is supposed to proceed, a functionality that is supposed to be added, or the requirements attached to a specific output.
+How a specific task must be carried out.
+How interaction is supposed to proceed.
+A functionality that is supposed to be added.
+The requirements attached to a specific output.
 Unfortunately, despite being prevalent in the workplace, these assumptions are often unspoken and yet influence how things are perceived.

 Working Assumptions

 Evaluating an output on unspoken assumptions is prevalent throughout society, but is it fair?
-Is it right to test an output based on information or assumptions that is not available to the point of origin?
-The answer may depend on whether the output is a process, a product, or a value and how their characteristics were generated.
+Is it right to test an output based on information?
+Should assumptions not available to the point of origin be used?
+The answer may depend on whether the output is a process or a product.
+It may also depend on whether it is a value and how their characteristics were generated.

-A colleague directed to carry out an ill-defined task may be weighted differently than a product that is created without delivering the functionality needed to compete in a business space.
-The former may be the result of human error where the latter may the result of an errored process.
+A colleague directed to carry out an ill-defined task may be weighted differently.
+This is unlike a product created without delivering the needed functionality to compete in a business space.
+The former may be the result of human error where the latter may be the result of an errored process.
 The difference is in the how information was transmitted and the response that results from the errors created.

 Data Models

 Data models are particularly prone to the risks of unstated working assumptions.
 How data is evaluated depends on the model reference.
-Data model (to borrow the same phrase) are typically spreadsheets and datasets that are collected to answer a series of questions.
+Data models are typically spreadsheets.
+They are also datasets collected to answer a series of questions.
 Each number, or data unit, can be used to describe the construct measured.
 But how the construct, and its corresponding data-based description, is evaluated will depend on the metamodel used.

 Consider the following metamodel examples: